PURE BOY

 The sea does not have to part for miracles to occur here.
 Metal rises out of still water.
 A subdued and placid spectator, the sea seems to say “miracles are quotidian”.
 If metal could fly, it would be sharp and soft, at once.
 Zippers cut through the air.

-Khoury, خوري, meaning priest in Levantine Arabic, is drawn to the act of worship.
-Raised by Iraqi and Lebanese-Palestinian parents, she searches for holy spaces and homelands lost to the afterlives of war, expansion, and militarism.
-In a reparation of sitelessness and estrangement, Pure Boy depicts spaces and figures immaculate, whole, and mostly pure.
+Khoury is drawn to the act of worship.
+She searches for holy spaces in lands both lost and transformed.
+In reclamation of sitelessness and estrangement, Pure Boy depicts spaces and figures immaculate, whole, and mostly pure.
 The intersections of sitelessness and utopia begin even at the linguistic, of Greek origin meaning ‘ou’ (‘not’) and ‘topos’ (‘place’) translating as ‘no-place’.

 It is dawn in the desert.
 Everything is so yellow it is white.
 Looking anywhere is akin to looking directly at the sun.
 It should be dry, but geometric rain drops sit on chrome, resistant to gravity.
 A suggestion of water rests quietly at the horizon, ambiguous whether mirage or oasis.